photo by Pax Ahimsa Gethen

 Art Mentor Megan Murphy is a pacific northwestern native and has been a Seattleite for the last ten years.
 She lives with her two children, Eamon and Desmond, and their companion kitty, Alejandro.
 She is a second year master of social work student at the University of Washington and is passionate about community organizing, working with women and youth and young adults.
 Currently she is co-organizing a boxing therapy program for women and girls who have experienced or are placed at risk of experiencing violence, abuse and trauma.
 She has been vegan for 4 years and vegetarian for 5 years before that.
 She spends her time daydreaming about smashing the patriarchy, retiring to an old farm house with rescued dairy cows and chickens and reading for fun.

-We’ll be displaying visual art by mixed media artists Lee Ann Thill (Conference Facilitator, pictured in sidebar) and painter Shaila Tenorio (Conference Presenter, pictured above) as well as sharing the written words of Megan Hollingsworth.
+We’ll be displaying visual art by mixed media artists Lee Ann Thill (Conference Facilitator) and painter Shaila Tenorio (Conference Presenter) as well as sharing the written words of Megan Hollingsworth.

 A Well-Fed World— a hunger relief and animal protection organization chipping away at two of the world’s most immense, unnecessary and unconscionable forms of suffering . . . the suffering of people hungry from lack of food, and the suffering of animals used and abused for food.